-Alcore has developed a world-first process to recover fluorine from aluminium smelter bath.
-This is combined with aluminium hydroxide to produce aluminium fluoride.
-Alcore is also investigating the use of dross (another aluminium smelter waste) and bauxite as alternatives to aluminium hydroxide as the source of aluminium.
-The use of dross or bauxite would further lower the production cost of aluminium fluoride.
+1 Alcore is also investigating the use of dross (another aluminium smelter waste) and bauxite as alternatives to aluminium hydroxide as the source of aluminium.
+The use of dross or bauxite would further lower the production cost.
+Currently, Australia typically imports more than 80% of its aluminium fluoride from China, but this proportion was only 40% in 2021 when Chinese production was lower, illustrating the supply risks.
+The second key challenge faced by Australia's aluminium smelter industry relates to the production of the excess bath.